award28/varlog/README.md

 # Varlog

-Varlog is a REST API for reading logs from the /var/logs from remote servers.
+A REST API for reading logs from the /var/logs dir of remote servers.